mifi/instauto/README.md

 ## Tips
 - Run this on a machine with a non-cloud IP to avoid being banned

+## Troubleshooting

+- If it doesn't work, make sure your instagram language is set to english

 ## Running on Raspberry Pi

 Because puppeteer chrome binaries are not provided for RPi, you need to first install chromium using apt.